SALSA-RL: Stability Analysis in the Latent Space of Actions for Reinforcement Learning: Method

 The proposed framework simplifies control of time-dependent dynamical systems by encoding actions into a compact latent space, where state-dependent transformations govern their evolution.
 It consists of:

 \textbf{Action Encoding and Latent Representation.} The policy's action $\mathbf{a}_t$ is encoded into a latent space using a pre-trained autoencoder:

-where $\mathbf{z}_t \in \mathbb{R}^{d_h}$ is the latent representation of the action, $d_h$ is the latent dimension size, and $\mathbf{a}_0=\mathbf{0}$.
-Here, we intentionally project actions into a higher-dimensional latent space (typically $h_d > \dim(a)$) to provide greater expressive capacity for learning structured dynamics.
-This higher-dimensional representation eases training and supports more interpretable stability analysis, especially in complex or underactuated tasks.
+where $\mathbf{z}_t \in \mathbb{R}^{h_d}$ is the latent representation of the action, $h_d$ is the latent dimension size, and $\mathbf{a}_0=\mathbf{0}$.
+Here, actions are intentionally projected into a higher-dimensional latent space (typically $h_d > \dim(\mathbf{a})$) to provide greater expressive capacity for learning structured dynamics.
+This higher-dimensional representation eases training and supports more interpretable stability analysis, especially in complex or underactuated tasks. { Crucially, a standard deterministic autoencoder is employed rather than a Variational Autoencoder (VAE).
+The stochastic sampling inherent to VAEs would inject continuous noise into the decoded actions, corrupting the absolute precision required for closed-loop dynamic control and artificially distorting the eigenvalues of the stability analysis.}

 \textbf{Latent Dynamics Module.} The latent action representation evolves according to a learned state-dependent linear dynamical system $\dot{\mathbf{z}}_t = \mathbf{A}_t \mathbf{z}_t$.
 Simply, for discrete actions: